 Building A Shelter

 Hopefully, you won’t run into a situation where you have to build a shelter.
 But just in case, it’s probably a good idea to familiarize yourself with a few different ways to build a shelter using common materials found in your area.
-Start with simple shelters using string and a tarp, and then move into more involved skills that use only materials found in nature like sticks, branches, trees, leaves and the likes.
+Start with simple shelters using a string and a tarp, and then move into more involved skills that use only materials found in nature like sticks, branches, trees, leaves and the likes.

 Learn First Aid